techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_04/Exercise_04.md

 1. Select **Capabilities** and click on the **+** sign to create a new Capability
 	![](images/041.png)

 1. Enter the same name you used for the property set when you created your Thing.
 If you don't do this, then you won't be able to attach your thing with the device, because the metching will not be possible.
-If you have followed the naming convention used in this exercise, this name should be **sg\_climate\_ps\_xx** where xx must be replaced with your group number.
+If you have followed the naming convention used in this exercise, this name should be **sg\_climate\_ps\_xx** where xx must be replaced with your workstation ID.
 Then click on the **+** sign to create a new property
 	![](images/042.png)

 1. Enter